-As regards the text below, basically, in black there is the original text, in red new additions.
+As regards the text below, basically, in black there is the original text, in red new additions before the webinar and in green changes made after the webinar in response to the comments.
+The stakeholders are strongly encouraged to read the explanatory text before making any decisions.